fahdoo/sessions-client/requirements/instructions.md

-# Memories Product Requirements Document (PRD)
+# Sessions Requirements Doc

+This document provides instructions for the Sessions app.

 ## 1. Overview

-Memories is a personal podcast app where users can record conversations with an AI interviewer to capture their life stories, thoughts, and reflections.
-The app allows users to edit, share, and manage their podcast episodes, offering customization options like background music and visuals.
+Sessions is a personal podcast app where users can record conversations with an AI interviewer to capture their life stories, thoughts, and reflections.
+The app allows users to edit, share, and manage their podcast sessions, offering customization options like background music and visuals.
 Initially, we will focus on developing a web application, with plans to expand to a mobile app in the future.

 ## 2. Key Features